tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

 A Log Analytics workspace is required for each of the monitoring capabilities covered in this exercise.
 You have the option to stream log data into different workspaces if desired.
 There are several factors to consider around a single workspace versus multiple.
 For example, RBAC controls, query performance, report development, etc. For AVD environments, it is common to have all monitor data pointing to a single dedicated workspace.

 In this exercise we will create a dedicated workspace for our environment.
-If you already have a workspace created, move on to Task 2.
+When you already have a workspace created, move on to Task 2.

 1. Sign in to the [Azure Portal](https://portal.azure.com/).